-Towson University (TU) proposes a new major in the Department of Physics, Astronomy, and Geosciences (PAGS): a Bachelor of Science (B.S.) in Biophysics.
-This Biophysics major will provide students with a strong foundation in fundamental physics paired with a coherent academic program of study in chemistry and biology.
-The program will prepare students to contribute to scientific advancement in a growing field and to economic development in our region and nation.
+Towson University (TU) proposes a new major in the Department of Physics, Astronomy, and Geosciences (PAGS): a Bachelor of Science (B.S.) in Interdisciplinary Physics (IP) with an area of concentration in Computational Physics.
+This IP major will provide students with a strong foundation in fundamental physics along with the freedom to develop a coherent academic program of study across other disciplines.
+The concentrations are centered on areas that will prepare students to contribute to scientific advancement and economic development in our region and nation.